Code-Institute-Submissions/MDA-TimeBank-App/README.md

-A CSS bootstrap theme (https://blackrockdigital.github.io/startbootstrap-resume/) was utilised during initial implementation stages, but heavily edited and added to as the design developed to match functionalities required for the MDA: TimeBank App.
+A CSS bootstrap theme (https://blackrockdigital.github.io/startbootstrap-resume/) was utilised during initial implementation stages, but heavily edited and added to as the design developed to match functionalities required for the TimeBank App.

-The original navigation bar colour and drop-down functionality, header font, as well as the flexbox formatting is retained, the rest of the styling was created for the MDA: Timebank App.
-The original source code is demaracted in the SCSS files.
+The original navigation bar colour and drop-down functionality, default header font, as well as the flexbox formatting is retained, the rest of the styling was created by the developer specifically for the Timebank App.

 ### Deployment
 The MDA: TimeBank app was deployed to the cloud platform Heroku (insert link)